The Importance of Belonging in the Mainframe Community

 About the author

-Emma Pitzl is a B2B content specialist at MSPC.
+Emma Pitzl is managing editor of TechChannel and a content strategist at MSPC.

 See more by Emma Pitzl